 Contrast that to the first example, which doesn't make me wonder anything about the man driving the truck, and the second, which doesn't make us wonder about much of anything until it gets to pickled herring.
 By then, following a consideration of the nature of time and passion, pickled herring feels a bit of a let-down.

 I don't know if you feel the same way about these particular examples, but looking at these has sent me back for a closer look at the first lines of the projects I'm working on; maybe it'll prompt you to look at yours as well.

-(for help developing your writing from idea through to publication or production get a copy of Your Writing Coach, published by Nicholas Brealey and available from Amazon or your other favorite book seller.)
+(Want friendly guidance on writing your novel?
+You'll find it in Your Writing Coach, published by Nicholas Brealey and available from Amazon or your other favorite bookseller.)